rapid7/insightconnect-workflows/workflows/Disable_User_in_Active_Directory_from_Microsoft_Teams/help.md

 Import the workflow from the Rapid7 Extension Library and proceed through the Import Workflow wizard in InsightConnect.
 Import plugins, create or select connections, and rename the workflow as a part of the Import Workflow wizard as necessary.

-Once the workflow has been imported, **each Microsoft Teams step will need the team name and channel name updated to suit your Teams environment!** Edit the input with the preset text of `change_me` in each Teams step in the workflow.
+Once the workflow has been imported, **The `Find DN` step and each Microsoft Teams step will need to be updated to suit your Teams and LDAP environments.** Edit the input with the preset text of `change_me` in each of these steps in the workflow.

 After configuring the Teams steps, activate the workflow in order to trigger it.